 The Authority is an independent body that deals with relevant concentrations.
 For certain industries, the provisions of the Act are enforced by the Authority with the cooperation of different government bodies.
-Section 20 of the Act provides that in reviewing concentrations involving insurance companies, the Authority must consult with IVASS, the sector regulator (which, according to Law Decree No. 95 of 6 July 2012, replaced ISVAP, the previous sector regulator), prior to rendering its decision.
+Section 20 of the Act provides that in reviewing concentrations involving insurance companies, the Authority must consult with the Institute for the Supervision of Insurance (IVASS), the sector regulator (which, according to Law Decree No. 95 of 6 July 2012, replaced the Institute for the Supervision of Private Insurance (ISVAP), the previous sector regulator), prior to rendering its decision.
 Section 20 of the Act (as amended by Law No. 303 of 29 December 2006) also provides that, with regard to banks, merger control is the responsibility of the Authority, whereas the Bank of Italy is requested to carry out its assessment of sound and prudent management and issue its own authorisation (with reference to the same transaction).